AmitSaha15/Nike-landing-page/README.md

 # [Nike Landing Page](https://nike-landing-page-as.netlify.app/)

-Hey, this is the new challenge I took as I developed this nike landing page.
+Hey, this is the new challenge I took as I developed this completely responsive nike landing page.
 Through this project I learned Tailwind CSS.

 Technology stacks :